201005-reston-bigdata/training-code/week3/review-questions.md

 - What is the optional Combiner step?
 (1)
 - What is GFS?
 (2)
 - How many replications of data does GFS provide by default?
 Block size?
 (2)
-  - HDFS, Hadoop Distributed FileSystem, is the same by default
+  - HDFS, Hadoop Distributed FileSystem, is the same by default (v1 is the same, v2+ is 128MB)
 - Why is the Combiner step useful in the case of a wordcount?
 (2)
 - Is the Master fault tolerant?
 Why or why not?
 (3)
 - Are the workers fault tolerant?
 Why or why not?
 (3)